-Justin Vernon And The Dessner Brothers Have A New Band — And A New Way To Listen
+Justin Vernon And Aaron Dessner Have A New Band — And A New Way To Listen

 Bon Iver may take its time between albums, but bandleader Justin Vernon remains a geyser of ideas in his off hours.
-He and a pair of fellow idea-geysers — The National's Aaron and Bryce Dessner — haven't just launched a new band, called Big Red Machine.
-They've also launched a new platform for listening, called PEOPLE, and populated it with a trove of music.
+On Wednesday, he and a pair of fellow idea-geysers — The National's Aaron and Bryce Dessner — launched a new platform for listening, called PEOPLE, and populated it with a trove of music.
+That trove includes songs by the duo of Aaron Dessner and Vernon, recording under the name Big Red Machine.

-That means your curiosity about Big Red Machine can be sated by popping over and streaming four of its songs, which blend Vernon's characteristically oblique and poetic words with a busy collage of sounds.
-But it also means digging through an archive of new and/or previously unreleased music by Vernon (check out his page for a rabbit hole of rare music), the Dessners (in a project called Red Bird Hollow), Marijuana Deathsquads, Poliça, This Is The Kit and many more.
+Your curiosity about Big Red Machine can be sated by popping over and streaming four of its songs, which blend Vernon's characteristically oblique and poetic words with a busy collage of sounds.
+Then, you can dig through an archive of new and/or previously unreleased music by Vernon (check out his page for a rabbit hole of rare music), the Dessners (in a project called Red Bird Hollow), Marijuana Deathsquads, Poliça, This Is The Kit and many more.
 (For a slightly deeper cut, try this angelic recording from Invisible Boy.)

 To put it mildly, this is not a slickly rendered website: It's basically a list of crude hyperlinks with a streaming radio station and links to stream individual songs on demand.
 The site's mission statement makes clear that it's intended primarily as a home "for all the raw, the unpackaged, the experiments and the evolved ideas."